You’ll fall in love with the town after checking out all these awesome things to do in Nelson, New Zealand!

 The St Arnaud Range Track starts on the eastern side of the lake and ends with spectacular views of the valleys and mountains.
 Both hikes are certainly at the strenuous end of the scale.

-As mentioned earlier there are a number of shorter routes available.
+As mentioned earlier there are a number of shorter routes available in Nelson Lakes National Park.
 Check out the I-site in Nelson or the DOC Nelson Lakes Visitor Centre for some recommend trails.

-This is absolutely one of the best things to do in Nelson, so get your hiking boots on and get ready to visit one of New Zealand’s most picturesque National Parks.
+This is absolutely one of the best things to do in Nelson, so get your hiking boots on and get ready to visit one of the stunning Nelson Lakes National Park.

-9) Learn About Nelson’s History at Founders Park
+9) Learn About Nelson’s History at Founders Heritage Park

-Take the opportunity to learn more about Victorian-era Nelson at the Founders Park.
+Take the opportunity to learn more about Victorian-era Nelson at Founders Heritage Park.

 With displays focusing on beer, bikes, and planes to name a few.
 There is plenty to keep you busy here.

-The park is also home to a number of artisans and craftsmen selling some excellent products.
+The Founders Heritage Park is also home to a number of artisans and craftsmen selling some excellent products.

 10) Go Bird Spotting at the Brook Wanimara Sanctuary

-The sanctuary is home to a number of hiking trails where you can take yourself off and explore and catch a glimpse of some of the native species that inhabit the sanctuary.
+The Brook Wanimara Sanctuary has several hiking trails where you can take off and explore the native bush, and hopefully catch a glimpse of some of the native species that inhabit the sanctuary.

-With all of the challenges, New Zealand’s indigenous species its great to see organizations like this trying to reverse the problems invasive species have brought to these shores.
+With all of the challenges that New Zealand’s native bush and indigenous species face, it’s great to see organizations like this trying to reverse the problems invasive species have brought to these shores.